sebkirche/pcurl/README.md

 *  0 : No error.
 *  1 : no URL / wrong URL (does not parse the URL syntax).
 *  2 : unknown option.
-*  3 : url stomp:// without --stompmsg parameter.
+*  3 : url stomp:// without --stompmsg or --stompread parameter.
 *  4 : no URL / wrong URL for proxy (does not parse the URL syntax).
 *  5 : HTTP CONNECT failed for tunnel.
 *  6 : cannot access the file via file: protocol.